 WWII/Korea LVT Museum, Military vehicle museum at Camp Del Mar, Marine Corps Base Camp Pendleton, California, US.

-The museum was established on May 24, 1996 and received the Colonel John H. Magruder III Award from the Marine Corps Heritage Foundation in its opening year.
-The collection focuses on vehicles deployed in amphibious operations spanning from the early 1940s through the early 1950s.
+The museum opened on May 24, 1996 and received the Colonel John H. Magruder III Award from the Marine Corps Heritage Foundation in its first year.
+The vehicles it preserves were used in amphibious operations from the early 1940s through the early 1950s.

 The community of curious travelers